sanjayr1/voter-pipeline/README.md

 make dashboard                          # opens http://localhost:8501
 ```

-Want to run the script manually? `./dashboard/run.sh` exposes the same functionality.
-Its behavior:
-- Prefers the repo’s `airflow/include/data/processed/goodparty.duckdb`.
-Override by exporting `DUCKDB_PATH=/path/to/warehouse.duckdb` before running.
-- Automatically installs `dashboard/requirements.txt` into the active environment if packages are missing.
-- Falls back to a temporary snapshot when the primary DuckDB file is locked, so you can keep a CLI session open without killing Streamlit.
-- Exposes an optional `DBT_MART_SCHEMA` env var (defaults to `main_marts`) if you want to point at a different mart schema.

-Prefer a manual launch? `streamlit run dashboard/app.py` works too—just be sure `DUCKDB_PATH` points at the warehouse.

 ### What reviewers should look for
 - **Overview tab** – Total voter counts, party split, and engagement cohorts from `main_marts.voter_engagement_metrics`.
 - **Geographic tab** – Top states + party distribution charts powered by `main_marts.voter_state_summary`.